-Join the Natural History Society on Friday, December 6, to walk through the Kinney Point State Park, approximately 3/4 mile on a moderately well-maintained trail through a mature Douglas-fir, cedar, and maple forest on the southern end of Marrowstone Island.
+On December 6, 2019, the Natural History Society walked through the Kinney Point State Park, approximately 3/4 mile on a moderately well-maintained trail through a mature Douglas-fir, cedar, and maple forest on the southern end of Marrowstone Island.

 Kinney Point was transferred to State Park property from State School Lands because of the exceptional old growth habitat.
 The trail ends at the ‘kayak camp’ just up from the cobble beach at the mouth of a shallow ravine.
 The majority of the shoreline is high, steep bluff, so access to the beach is challenging.
 The forest is quite beautiful and there are also opportunities for the hale and hearty to explore off trail.

-Although we don’t usually limit numbers on our outings, this outing will be limited to the first 12 participants to request attendance.
+Although we don’t usually limit numbers on our outings, this outing was limited to the first 12 participants to request attendance.

 Our December 2019 natural history book club selection is Arctic Dreams: Imagination and Desire in a Northern Landscape by Barry Lopez.
 Originally published in 1986, Arctic Dreams won the National Book Award and remains a classic in natural history literature.
 Lopez offers a thorough examination of this obscure world-its terrain, its wildlife, its history of Eskimo natives and intrepid explorers who have arrived on their icy shores.
 But what turns this marvelous work of natural history into a breathtaking study of profound originality is his unique meditation on how the landscape can shape our imagination, desires, and dreams.
 Its prose as hauntingly pure as the land it describes, Arctic Dreams is nothing less than an indelible classic of modern literature.
 Please join us to share in discussion and your personal experiences in arctic wildlands.